chromilo/udacity-suse-scholarship/README.md

 2. What are your plans for this coming week?
 3. Are you facing any challenges or blockers?

 ---
+Day 60:
+1. Yesterday and the days before, I completed and passed project 3.
+Started with lessons 1-3 of Hardened Microservices Environment.
+2. Today I completed lessons 4 up to 5.25.
+Also finished design drawing, loaded RKE cluster, ran kube-bench out of box scan, ran docker-bench out of box scan, grype out of box and hardened scans.
+Seems easy so far.
+With 7 days left before end of term, anyone interested in partnering up for a last push on project 4?
+I'm available after 5pm Pacific for a one-hour session over Teams.
+3. Busy with Georgia Tech final exam review for actual exam on Dec 9.
+---
 Day 59:
 1. Yesterday and the days before, I submitted my last Georgia Tech project with partner Luis.
 Many 2am sessions for this one.